Super Bowl II: Green Bay Packers

-The Packers advanced to their second straight AFL-NFL World Championship Game, but had a much more difficult time than in the previous season.
+The Packers advanced to their second straight AFL–NFL World Championship Game, but had a much more difficult time than in the previous season.
 Both of their starting running backs from the previous year, future Pro Football Hall of Famers Paul Hornung and Jim Taylor, had left the team.
 Their replacements, Elijah Pitts and Jim Grabowski, both went down with season-ending injuries, forcing Green Bay coach Vince Lombardi to use second-year reserve running back Donny Anderson and rookie Travis Williams.
 Fullbacks Chuck Mercein and Ben Wilson, who were signed as free agents after being discarded by many other teams, were also used to help compensate for the loss of Hornung and Taylor.
 Meanwhile, the team's 33-year-old veteran quarterback Bart Starr had missed 4 games during the season with injuries, and finished the season with nearly twice as many interceptions (17) as touchdown passes (9).

 The team's deep threat was provided by veteran receivers Carroll Dale, who recorded 35 receptions for 738 yards (a 21.1 average), and 5 touchdowns; and Pro Bowler Boyd Dowler, who had 54 catches for 846 yards and 4 touchdowns.
 The Packers still had the superb blocking of guard Jerry Kramer, Fred Thurston and Forrest Gregg.
 Grabowski was the team's leading rusher with 466 yards, while Wilson had 453.
 Anderson had 733 yards from scrimmage and 9 total touchdowns, while also gaining another 324 yards returning kicks.
 On special teams, Williams returned 18 kickoffs for 749 yards and an NFL record 4 touchdowns, giving him a whopping 41.1 yards per return average.
-But overall the team ranked just 9th out of 16 NFL teams in scoring with 332 points.
+The team ranked just 9th out of 16 NFL teams in scoring with 332 points.